 Check out what’s happening this week (and next) in the Weekly Bulletin.

 Need a place to study, or have a question?
 Go to the ASN Study Hall for autistic Bellevue College students.
-Here’s the Fall Study Hall schedule: Study Hall (updated 10/5/2014).
-Please check our office door for weekly updates.
+Here’s the Winter Study Hall schedule: Study Hall.
+Please check the ASN office door in the Library for weekly updates.

-The Fall 2014 Calendar is here – check it out now and mark important dates on your calendar, including Registration, drop dates, parent meetings and more.
+The Winter 2015 Calendar is here – check it out now and mark important dates on your calendar, including Registration, drop dates, parent meetings and more.
 Winter Calendar

 Student Study / Work Areas